N&M: Can you tell something about the region where your farm is located?

 Eddie: By growing organic, there is more carbon in the soil and the soil is more fertile.
 There is less soil erosion and the water is conserved better.
 We are also using resources more efficiently.

 N&M: Is there something that every consumer should know about you or your farm?

-Eddie: For me organic agriculture is farming in harmony with Nature, whereby we grow products for human development without having a negative impact on the environment.
-Furthermore, I believe that organic production cannot exclude the people involved in it.
+Eddie: For me organic agriculture is farming with Nature, where we grow products for human development without having a negative impact on the environment.
+Furthermore, I believe that organic production cannot exclude the people involved with it.
 The whole workforce should share in the benefits of the farming cooperation.
 Sustainable agriculture should also result in a sustainable enterprise.
 Such an enterprise is never built around one individual but always around the collective group.